elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 # Getting Apps You Need

+we're now shipping Flathub as an available Flatpak remote.
+This means you will be able to access both apps made for elementary OS and cross-platform apps for Linux out of the box.

 Now that System Updates and Drivers have moved to System Settings, AppCenter has become Flatpak only!
 This greatly reduces code complexity and improves stability and performance.
 Plus it will make it easier for us to introduce new features in the future.
-And as a bonus, we're now shipping Flathub as an available Flatpak remote.
-This means you will be able to access both apps made for elementary OS and cross-platform apps for Linux out of the box.

-Another couple of big design updates landed in AppCenter in June!
+Since OS Updates are now handled in System Settings, we've also removed that functionality from AppCenter which greatly improves performance and has enabled us to really simplify some of the backend code here.

 Pages now draw their own individual headers, which means we can show more contextual controls and have more design freedom.
 You'll notice that options related to updates have now moved to the Updates &amp; Installed Apps page, for example.
 On App info pages, main action buttons like Install and Open are now always available from the headerbar, and when you scroll past an app's banner a smaller icon and app title will appear.

 <figure class="third" markdown="1">
 ![AppCenter home page](/images/{{ page.slug }}/appcenter-home.png)